 Remember, a method that works well with one player may not be effective with another.
 So it's important to be flexible, to set realistic goals and to give positive feedback as often as possible.
-It's also important to remember that, no matter how wonderful a coach you are, it's very difficult to force a player to be interested in your training session when he or she really doesn't want to be there.
-Make the experience lots of fun and all your players will want to come back the next time.
+It's also important to remember that, no matter would do it.